omar/ByteSize/README.md

 MaxFileSize.KiloBytes;  // 1536
 ```

-`ByeSize` behaves like any other struct backed by a numerical value.
+`ByteSize` behaves like any other struct backed by a numerical value.

 ```c#
 // Add